 These statistics give a breakdown of each Line Type.
+This counts the entire amount of vertical space taken up by each line type, not just the number of paragraphs of that line type.
 Especially useful to determine if a script is heavier in one area than it should be (too many action lines, not enough dialogue, etc).
 The total number of lines in the script only reflects lines that have been classified with a Type (Character, Dialogue, Action, etc.)

 The writing metrics give an overall view of how much a Character contributes to the story.
 They can also give an idea of the rhythm and pace of a Character’s speech pattern.
 Some of the components of the Writing Metrics section are used across the industry, and some are specific to WriterDuet.
 All statistics in this section are averages based on lines of Dialogue spoken by Characters.

 - Action - This helps you compare the number of Action lines to the amount of Dialogue in your script.
 While there is no industry standard for the ratio between Action lines and Character lines, this statistic can be helpful for a writer to better understand their style of writing.

 - Gender & Total - This helps you compare the Dialogue lines per gender and all of the Dialogue lines in your script.

 - [CHARACTER] - Each character in the script will be listed here.
 Characters are identified by text that is designated as a Character line.

 |Lines||WPL, SPW, LPW, WPS||?s||Complexity||Gender||